-Pete Morrow, an international banking consultant, has traveled the world for his work and his pleasure.
-He now lives in Ulanbataar, Mongolia, where he, his Mongolian wife, and their daughter split their time between a small farm, a home in the city, and the United States.
+Pete Morrow, an international banking consultant, traveled the world for his work and his pleasure.
+In retirement he lived in Ulanbataar, Mongolia, where he, his Mongolian wife, and their daughter split their time between a small farm, a home in the city, and the United States.
 This book is a travel memoir of Pete’s many adventures around the globe.

 Traveler is available only in print (431 pages): $20 plus shipping.
 To purchase this book, please inquire through our Contact page.